 Help us make the promise of family medicine come true by sharing with us your experiments, research, ideas, experiences, successes and failures, strategies, and innovations that will improve the practice of family medicine.
 The Conference on Practice Improvement provides a forum for sharing your successes and learning from colleagues as we all develop strategies to demonstrate quality of care and cost effectiveness to payers.
 Conference attendees will be able to network with other family medicine practice teams from residency programs, private practices, and public safety net clinics.

-On behalf of my colleagues on the conference steering committee, we look forward to reviewing your submissions.
+On behalf of my colleagues on the conference steering committee, I look forward to have you enjoy a wide variety of robust, practical, and interesting activities on practice improvement.

 Jorge Duchicela, MD